junxit/us-congress-bills-112/metadata.md

 - 2012-04-27 — Referred to the Committee on the Judiciary, and in addition to the Committees on Energy and Commerce, Education and the Workforce, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-04-27 — Referred to the Committee on the Judiciary, and in addition to the Committees on Energy and Commerce, Education and the Workforce, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-04-27 — Referred to the Subcommittee on Health.
+- 2012-05-08 — Committee Consideration and Mark-up Session Held.
+- 2012-05-08 — Ordered to be Reported (Amended) by the Yeas and Nays: 17 - 15.
+- 2012-05-15 — Committee on Education and the Workforce discharged.
+- 2012-05-15 — Committee on Education and the Workforce discharged.
+- 2012-05-15 — Committee on Energy and Commerce discharged.
+- 2012-05-15 — Committee on Energy and Commerce discharged.
+- 2012-05-15 — Committee on Financial Services discharged.
+- 2012-05-15 — Committee on Financial Services discharged.
+- 2012-05-15 — Placed on the Union Calendar, Calendar No. 336.
+- 2012-05-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-480, Part I.
+- 2012-05-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-480, Part I.
+- 2012-05-15 — Rules Committee Resolution H. Res.
+656 Reported to House.
+Rule provides for consideration of H.R.
+4970 and H.R.
+4310.
+Resolution provides for 1 hour of general debate on H.R.
+4970.
+The amendment in the nature of a substitute recommended by the Committee on the Judiciary, modified by the amendment printed in the report of the Committee on Rules, shall be considered as adopted.
+Previous question shall be considered as ordered on H.R.
+4970, as amended, without intervening motions except one motion to recommit.
+Resolution provides for 1 hour of general debate on H.R.
+4310.
+No further consideration of H.R.
+4310 shall be in order except pursuant to a subsequent order of the House.